pogrammer1/climbing-friend-finder/DEVELOPMENT_NOTES.md

 ---
 *Last updated: 7/14/25 - deployed!
-solo leveling theme for this app? opposite of whole idea of app but could explore(personal note)
+solo leveling theme for this app? opposite of whole goal of app but could explore(personal note)